kloki/seats/README.md

 # api seats

+An swagger schema is available at http://127.0.0.1:8000/schema/ when running dev environment.

+# Setup

 please install docker and docker-compose before continuing.
+If you dont want to user docker make sure a postgres instance is running on 0.0.0.0:5432.

 ## development setup